sfi0zy/workspace-setup/README.md

 These scripts install different software, return tray icons, clean up in the launcher, configure vim as a simple frontend ide, and add visual settings for the bash and the standard terminal.

+## WARNINGS

+1. These scripts will install a lot of packages, texlive-full included, so you will need some space for all of them.
+If you have an empty modern SSD for 128GB, you will not notice that, but don't try to run these scripts on the old 16GB HDD or in a virtual machine with a small virtual drive.

+2. **BACKUP YOUR DATA**.
+These scripts were designed for usage inside the fresh system without any modifications of it.
+They don't have protections from your thoughtless actions.

 ## List or the software

 - Web: